abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 **Task 1**: Why is this called a product?
 Hint: How many elements does it have?

-Naturally, the product comes equipped with two functions, one for each property, which take a pair and extracts the value of the property, so $C \to A$ and $C \to B$, called the product's *projections* (in programming terms, we would dub these the "getters") --- the functions for retrieving back it's constituent values).
+Naturally, the product comes equipped with two functions, one for each property, which take a pair and extracts the value of the property, so $C \to A$ and $C \to B$, called the product's *projections* (in programming terms, we would dub these the "getters") --- the functions for retrieving back it's constituent values.

 ![Product](../02_category/product_functions.svg)